 The downside is that you need a bit of financial breathing room and a place to stay when you search for an ESL job.
 Even when you score a job to teach English in Japan, it has one of the highest costs of living in the world.
 While you can earn a decent amount of money, it’s so expensive to live that your savings rate isn’t as good as other ESL country salaries.

 Of course, all situations are different as some schools pay for your housing entirely.
-Some of the common benefits are subsidized rent, airfare allowance, medical insurance and earning a bonus on completion.
+Some of the common benefits are subsidized rent, airfare allowance, medical insurance, and earning a bonus on completion.

-The countryside is much cheaper than urban areas.
+The countryside is much cheaper than in urban areas.
 This means that cities like Tokyo are the most expensive and every jobless day burns a bigger hole in your wallet.

 The Lowdown on Teaching English in Japan